 Meetings

-The Board shall as a minimum meet [ INSERT NUMBER] times per year or the same number of times as the [ INSERT NAME OF SECTION 101 COMMITTEE OR OFFICER WITH DELEGATED SCHEME MANAGER FUNCTIONS ] formally meets.
+The Board shall as a minimum meet [ INSERT NUMBER] times per year, considering that quarterly meetings are recommended good practice.
 Meetings shall normally take place between the hours of [ INSERT TIME ] and [ INSERT TIME ].

 The chair of the Board with the consent of the Board membership may call additional meetings.
 Urgent business of the Board between meetings may, in exceptional circumstances, be conducted via communications between members of the Board including telephone conferencing and e-mails.

+All agendas and papers for Board meetings will be made publically available on the [INSERT FIRE AND RESCUE AUTHORITY] website unless, in the opinion of the Scheme Manager, they are covered by exempt/confidential information procedures under Schedule 12A of the Local Government Act 1972 (as amended) or represent data covered by the Data Protection Act 1998.

 Quorum